 “Does that mean my mom is in danger?
 I called earlier and could hear her crying, but she couldn’t hear me.
 Check your transmission to see if she’s ok!”

 “Sir, hearing your mom’s voice is just one of the side-effects of pan-dimension traveling.
 Those were audio remnants of her while she visited you at the hospital; she was upset that you’d been unresponsive, seemingly fighting brain damage in the coma, and have been for a long time—by now.
 She’s oblivious of her present monumental importance to humanity.
 The paramount question is, does the enemy know?”

-Understanding slowly budded.
-The man before him was making sense of the longest dream of his life.
-It was time for Xavier to accept that this was reality now.
+Understanding slowly emerged, making sense of the longest dream of Xavier’s life.
+It was time for him to accept this as reality now.
 If not, many others would be in danger—including his mother, Demi.
 He couldn’t help but think of her at this moment, how she must feel thinking that her only son is brain dead.
-He had to get back immediately.
 It’s time to get home NOW.
 “Ok, so how do I get back to her then?
 That’s what this is about right, our plans and what we have to do next?”